mmasdeu/darmonpoints/README.rst

 Installation
 ~~~~~~~~~~~~

 Currently (as of version 5.10) Sage does not work with the "Overconvergent modular symbols" of Pollack-Stevens.
-This is why this package includes a frozen copy of the OMS package (the cutting-edge version can be found at https://github.com/roed314/OMS ).
+This is why this package includes a frozen copy of the OMS package.
+The cutting-edge version can be found at https://github.com/roed314/OMS.

 The following are the needed steps to install the *darmonpoints* package.
 The first 3 steps are needed in order to use the overconvergent modular symbols, and the last step allows the package to be run without having *Magma*, as long as the computations are done with elliptic curves of conductor `pD`, where:
   a) `D = 6` and `p \leq 59`,